All the businesses in the world have no better friend or worse enemy than their customers.

 It is these metrics that help us to understand which habits you should be kept on doing and which you should stop immediately.
 The immense amount of data collected, however biased and complicated it seems to be can help you a lot to make informed decisions that are data-driven.
 Unusual activities and discrepancies in the patterns will be notified at the right time.
 You don’t have to make business decisions based on hunches and assumptions anymore.

-Here, in this article, we will discuss the 6 ways of measuring customer satisfaction like a pro!
+Here, we will discuss the 6 ways to measure customer satisfaction like a pro!

 1. Customer Satisfaction Score or CSAT